Sicarii: Etymology

-In the Koine Greek of Josephus the term σικάριοι sikarioi was used.
+Josephus, writing in Koine Greek, used the term σικάριοι (sikarioi).
 In Latin, Sicarii is the plural form of Sicarius "dagger-man", "sickle-man".
 Sica, possibly from Proto-Albanian *tsikā (whence Albanian thika, "knife"), from Proto-Indo-European *ḱey- ("to sharpen") possibly via Illyrian.
 In later Latin usage, "sicarius" was also the standard term for a murderer (see, e.g., the Lex Cornelia de Sicariis et Veneficiis), and to this day "sicario" is a salaried assassin in Spanish and a commissioned murderer in Italian and Portuguese.

 The term Σικαρίων (Sikariōn) is used in Acts 21:38 of the New Testament as an accusation against Paul the Apostle, when a tribune asks if he is the Egyptian who led "4,000 men of the sicarii into the desert".
 It is translated as "terrorists" in the New International Version, "murderers" in the King James Bible and "assassins" in the American Standard Version.
 According to historian Steve Mason, this reference is problematic because it lacks a clear connection to anti-Roman sentiments and is "best explained as a mangled recollection of Josephus."

 The derived Spanish term sicario is used in contemporary Latin America to describe a contract killer.